yzdxs/learn-anything/readme.md

 I want to develop a [web interface search engine](https://github.com/nikitavoloboev/knowledge-map-search-engine) for these mind maps and [create visualisations in code](https://github.com/nikitavoloboev/knowledge-map-code) for each of the topics.

-I also believe the user experience of using the web version of mind maps will improve greatly in the coming months and I hope the [main mind map](https://my.mindnode.com/83qmKgoATj8TyKzprzsPfoirxa2g9WmFGx3xpr1J) will load in under 3 seconds with scrolling through it being as smooth as scrolling through a web page.
+User experience of using the web version of mind maps will improve greatly in the coming months and the [main mind map](https://my.mindnode.com/83qmKgoATj8TyKzprzsPfoirxa2g9WmFGx3xpr1J) will load in under 3 seconds with scrolling through it being as smooth as scrolling through a web page.

 If you really love these ideas and find them  interesting, please [message me](mailto:nikita.voloboev@gmail.com) and I would love to hear your thoughts.
 I would love to work together to make this vision become a reality.